 How Can North Carolina Landlords Avoid Discrimination Claims?

-In North Carolina, there are several key steps landlords can take to avoid potential discrimination claims in accordance with the Fair Housing Act.
+In North Carolina, there are several key steps landlords can take to avoid potential housing discrimination claims in accordance with the laws of fair housing.

 person in a wheelchair making themselves breakfast in their kitchen